 - Are often noisy and can let out smells

-Grow Boxes - The Easiest Way to Indoor Grow!
+Grow Boxes - The Easiest Way to Grow Indoors!

 Growing in a tent is hard.
 That's why the mechanical engineers, horticulturalists, customer service experts and software engineers at Grobo have worked together to come up with an incredible solution to make our lives more simple.
 Grow boxes ensure every grow is your best grow.